wethod/learning-center-source/content/planning/index.md

 Selecting a project will sort the people on the list by showing first all those who were planned on the project at least once – It’s better to work with people that are already aware of the challenge, right?

-The allocated slots on the selected project will be highlighted throughout the plan.
+All the time slots planned for the selected project will be highlighted throughout the plan.

 **Plan teammates on a project**